joomla-framework/datetime/README.md

 ## Immutability
 If you know how to use PHP `DateTime` object then you know almost everything about that package.
 Before you start using it you need to know one more thing - this `DateTime` is immutable.
-Let's take a look at an example:
+To explain what immutability means let's take a look at an example:

 ```php
 $start = new DateTime('2014-08-24');